 The Lazarus of the plant world, Bindweed seeds can stay viable for up to 50 years meaning that a young gardener of twenty today could well be fighting the same plant family in retirement.
-Avoiding a life long struggle with this plant is difficult, as it can regenerate entirely from mere fragments left in the soil and its roots can bury themselves over 30 feet deep.
-Given it’s resistant to herbicides, many gardeners find that only ongoing vigilance can keep on top of it.
+Avoiding a lifelong struggle with this plant is difficult, as it can regenerate entirely from mere fragments left in the soil and its roots can bury themselves over 30 feet deep.
+Given its resistance to herbicides, many gardeners find that only ongoing vigilance can keep on top of it.

-So invasive and damaging is this fast growing, resilient import from the far east, that mortgages have been refused for properties with Japanese Knotweed anywhere near them.
-In the UK, it can be a struggle to get a mortgage on a property if no formal plan is in place lasting a minmum of five years to contain or eradicate the plant.
+So invasive and damaging is this fast-growing, resilient import from the far east, that mortgages have been refused for properties with Japanese Knotweed anywhere near them.
+In the UK, it can be a struggle to get a mortgage on a property if no formal plan is in place lasting a minimum of five years to contain or eradicate the plant.

 With its regular appearance in the middle of freshly mowed lawns, the dandelion has earned the enmity of gardeners across the world.
-It may not be the most durable of plants, but it’s relative low height and rapid growth continue to be a problem.
-The fact that dandelions absorb up to three time as much nutrients as other plants from the soil makes them aggressive and unwelcome competition wherever they appear.
+It may not be the most durable of plants, but its relatively low height and rapid growth continue to be a problem.
+The fact that dandelions absorb up to three times as many nutrients as other plants from the soil makes them aggressive and unwelcome competition wherever they appear.

 On the other hand, they make rather good eating.
 And it’s not just rabbit food – the leaves make for good salad greens, the heads are excellent fried and the roots can be ground up for coffee.
 Even dandelion wine is a thing.